Resources

 the right answers ...

-Many cancer patients don't get the best care possible.
-Most of them never learn about or at least never seriously
+help them significantly.
+Most of them never learn about or at least never seriously look into clinical trials or other

-look into clinical trials or other off-label treatment.
-And the great majority of cancer patients are never told that
+off-label treatment.
+And the great majority of cancer patients are never told that the treatment being recommended to

-the treatment being recommended to them has very little chance of actually beating their cancer.
-The reason we see for
+them has very little chance of actually beating their cancer.
+The reason we see for this again and again is that few

-to ask or are too afraid to ask questions that they're afraid might offend their doctors!
+the patients either don't know the right questions to ask or are too afraid to ask questions that they're afraid might offend

-Inadequate information leads to bad decisions, and cancer patients can't afford that.
-We recommend the following
+leads to bad decisions, and cancer patients can't afford that.
+We recommend the following questions be asked by patients

-questions be asked by patients considering any cancer treatment.
-If the treatment under consideration is very new or
+considering any cancer treatment.
+If the treatment under consideration is very new or investigational, some of the answers

-investigational, some of the answers might not be known yet.
+might not be known yet.
 For standard treatments, they are.
-In either case
+In either case getting as much straightforward information

-getting as much straightforward information as you can will help you sort out complicated options.
-You can even copy
+as you can will help you sort out complicated options.
+You can even copy these questions straight off the page and print

-these questions straight off the page and print them out to take with you.
+them out to take with you.

-1. What
+1. What is the expected

-is the expected outcome with my diagnosis, and in what period of time, if I choose to forego any treatment at all?
+outcome with my diagnosis, and in what period of time, if I choose

 2.